 - Arithmetic shift left and right denoted by << and >>.
 The left operand is signed and the right operand must be either an unsigned number of type bit or a non-negative integer compiletime known value.
 The result has the same type as the left operand.
 Shifting left produces the exact same bit pattern as a shift left of an unsigned value.
 Shift left can thus overflow, when it leads to a change of the sign bit.
-Shifting by an amount greater than the width of the input produces a "correct" result: - all result bits are zero when shifting left

-- all result bits are zero when shifting a non-negative value right - all result bits are one when shifting a negative value right - Extraction of a set of contiguous bits, also known as a slice, denoted by [L:R], where L and R must be expressions that evaluate to non-negative compile-time known values, and L >= R must be true.
-The types of L and R (which do not need to be identical) must be one of the following:
+Shifting by an amount greater than the width of the input produces a "correct" result: - all result bits are zero when shifting left - all result bits are zero when shifting a non-negative value right - all result bits are one when shifting a negative value right - Extraction of a set of contiguous bits, also known as a slice, denoted by [H:L], where H and L must be expressions that evaluate to non-negative compile-time known values, and H >= L must be true.
+The types of H and L (which do not need to be identical) must be numeric (Section 7.4).
+The result is an unsigned bit-string of width H L + 1, including the bits numbered from L (which becomes the least significant bit of the result) to H (the most significant bit of the result) from the source operand.
+The conditions 0 <= L <= H < W are checked statically (where W is the length of the source bit-string).

-''' int - an infinite-precision integer (section 7.1.6.5) bit<W> - a W-bit unsigned integer where W >= 0 (section 7.1.6.2) int<W> - a W-bit signed integer where W >= 1 (section 7.1.6.3) a serializable enum with an underlying type that is bit<W> or int<W> (section 7.2.1). '''

-The result is an unsigned bit-string of width L - R + 1, including the bits numbered from R (which becomes the least significant bit of the result) to L (the most significant bit of the result) from the source operand.
-The conditions 0 <= R <= L < W are checked statically (where W is the length of the source bit-string).
 Note that both endpoints of the extraction are inclusive.
 The bounds are required to be values that are known at compile time so that the width of the result can be computed at compile time.
-Slices are also l-values, which means that P4 supports assigning to a slice: e[L:R] = x.
-The effect of this statement is to set bits L through R of e to the bit-pattern represented by x, and leaves all other bits of e unchanged.
-A slice of a signed integer is treated as an unsigned integer.

-• Concatenation of bit-strings and/or fixed-width signed integers, denoted by ++.
+Slices are also l-values, which means that P4 supports assigning to

+- a slice: e[H:L] = x.
+The effect of this statement is to set bits H through L of e to the bit-pattern represented by x, and leaves all other bits of e unchanged.
+A slice of a signed integer is treated as an unsigned integer. - Concatenation of bit-strings and/or fixed-width signed integers, denoted by ++.
 The two operands must be either bit<W> or int<W>, and they can be of different signedness and width.
 The result has the same signedness as the left operand and the width equal to the sum of the two operands' width.
 In concatenation, the left operand is placed as the most significant bits.